RMI-PACTA/2degreesinvesting.github.io/README.md

 [1]: I have struggled to build this blog with my usual development environment.
 The docker image provide an older environment that works well.

 [2]: The docker image uses a version of CRAN locked in the past.
-To install packages, say "r2dii.data", from the latest version of CRAN with something like this:
+You can install a package, say "r2dii.data", from the latest version of CRAN with:

     install.packages("r2dii.data", repos = "https://cran.rstudio.com")